gridiron-zone/huddle/docs/architecture/adr-005-support-multisig-chain-link.md

 In particular, to link other blockchains accounts to a profile, we follow this process:
 1. the user signs a message with their own private key;
 2. the signature and the signed value are placed inside a `Proof` object;
-3. Desmos verifies the `Proof` object to guarantee that the user really owns such account and thus it can be linked successfully to their Desmos profile.
+3. Huddle verifies the `Proof` object to guarantee that the user really owns such account and thus it can be linked successfully to their Huddle profile.

 Currently, this process works properly for single-signature accounts, but it does not support multi-signature accounts.
 This is due to the fact that the `Proof` type only supports single-account's signatures, and its `Verify` function is only able to verify such signature type.